 Dan started SpringTide Whale Watching & Eco Tours 27 years ago.
 He wished to combine his love of being on the Ocean and his desire to live in Victoria with his interest in running his own business.
 A Chartered Accountant by profession, Dan traveled the world as a Tax Specialist focusing in the oil and gas industry.
 Now a certified Marine Engineer (not to mention Transport Canada certified Captain), Dan manages the operations and the maintenance for the SpringTide fleet.
 He also works tirelessly to further conservation efforts in the region to ensure the Whales will survive for many years to come.
 In fact, Dan wrote the original Marine Mammal viewing documents from which the current North American Guidelines are based.

 Joanne graduated with a B. Comm from UBC, and pursued a sales career in the hi-tech industry with her first job being with IBM.
 Moving to Victoria was the best thing she ever did!
-“The eco-tourism industry is incredibly fascinating and rewarding – and so is working alongside the talented professionals at SpringTide; supporting University Co-op students; and collaborating with tour companies from around the world”.
+“The eco-tourism community is incredibly fascinating and rewarding – and so is working alongside the talented professionals at SpringTide, supporting University Co-op students and offering our Volunteer program to aspiring international biologists.
+Our partnerships with tour companies from around the world have spanned decades and I love seeing our wonderful Tour Directors each new year!”

 Captain Ian was born and raised near Liverpool, England.
 After finishing his degree in Earth Sciences, he travelled the world extensively and soon found his passion for Wildlife and the Ocean.
 He has worked all over the globe; as Dive Master & Captain in the Cayman Islands and a Master Scuba Diver Trainer in Cozumel, Mexico.
 Ian has chosen Victoria BC to settle down with his wife and kids!
 Ian says “I have immense respect for the Ocean and its Wildlife and I am truly privileged to work out there on a daily basis.”